The life cycle of a chicken is quite fascinating for most poultry fanatics!

 Chicken Life Span Explained

-While some chicks may die within a few short days of hatching, the majority will survive unless they have something drastically wrong.
-Problems such as genetics, incubator or infections can all cause high mortality rates in chicks – while the occasional death is sad it is not cause for alarm.
+While some chicks may die within a few short days of hatching, the majority will survive unless they have something drastically wrong with them.
+Problems such as genetics, incubator problems or infections can all cause high mortality rates in chicks – while the occasional death is sad it is not cause for alarm.

 The biggest dangers to young chicks and pullets is coccidiosis and Marek’s disease.